corb555/Task-Score/README.md

 These components work together to provide a task score to Utility Selector:

-- *Task Score* - This task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
+- *Task Score* - This Task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
 Behavior Designer global variables are used as the attributes of the score for a task.
 - *Distance* - This component determines if key object types are visible (player, healthpacks, etc), calculates their distance, and makes their location and distance available as Behavior Designer variables.
-This also provides an Explore attribute which indicates that no key objects objects have been found and exploring would be useful.
+This also provides an Explore attribute which indicates that no key objects objects have been found and it would be useful to explore.
-- *FPS Variables* - This component makes it easy to access variables used in a basic FPS type game in Behavior Designer such as Ammunition amount, Weapon strength, Health, Explore, and Anger level all scaled from 0 to 100.
+- *FPS Variables* - This component makes it easy for Behavior Designer to access variables used in a basic FPS type game such as Ammunition amount, Weapon strength, Health, Explore, and Anger level.
 This component would be modified to track the scoring attributes specific to your particular game.

 # *Component Details*